tyler-tee/push-deploy-repeat/README.md

 ```

 ### 4. **Configure the Secret Key**
-1. Navigate to the `config` folder.
+1. Open the existing config/update_config.json file.
-2. Create a file named `update_config.json` with the following content:
+2. Replace the placeholder secret token with your desired secret token:

 ```json
 {